mock-server/mockserver/README.md

-These instructions are currently being activity edited / created.
+These instructions are currently being actively edited / created.
 I have checked in the work so far but please check back in the next week or so to see the first completed version.

 What is MockServer
 ==================